By David Joel Miller.

-There are good reasons why parent need to know what is going on with their child.
+There are good reasons why parents need to know what is going on with their child.
 There are also some equally good reasons why they should not be told.
 Let me try to explain both.

 Consider this a general answer and deliberately vague, lots of factors play into this situation and these vary widely from location to location.
 So the legal practice in one state may not apply in another.
-From the therapist point of view there are something’s the parents need to know and other things that will interfere with the process if the therapist tells them.
+From the therapist point of view, there are something’s the parents need to know and other things that will interfere with the process if the therapist tells them.